-< Does anybody know the approximate number of animals used in biomedical research? >
+< About how many animals are used in biomedical research? >

 You are probably not surprised that the annual usage of animals in biomedical research is amazingly high.
 The estimated worldwide figure was over 192 million animals in 2015.

 You start wondering if the gradual implementation of the three Rs really reflects a decline of the number of animals used and killed in laboratories, or if we are merely running in circles, blindly believing that we are reducing the suffering of animals kept in research labs.